Blow Up (club): History and description

-Already the opening party, which was covered broadly by the media, made the Blow Up a national sensation.
-Up to 5,000 people tried to squeeze into the building, and only 1,600 tickets had been sold until the pressure of the throng could no longer to be withstood and the crowd stormed the building.
-3,500 people made it in, thousand more than officially allowed.
-In this general turmoil, men in smoking overthrew the box office and pinched a stack of receipts, a prominent PR consultant got his glasses beaten out of his face, and a young man took possession of the microphone, praised Rudi Dutschke and accused the Federal Republic of Germany of economic exploitation.
+Up to 5,000 people tried to squeeze into the building for the opening party, and only 1,600 tickets had been sold until the pressure of the throng could no longer to be withstood and the crowd stormed the building.
+3,500 people made it in, a thousand more than officially allowed.
+Men in smoking overthrew the box office and pinched a stack of receipts, a prominent PR consultant got his glasses beaten out of his face, and a young man took possession of the microphone, praised Rudi Dutschke and accused the Federal Republic of Germany of economic exploitation.
 Others pulled down the iron railings or painted professions of sympathy for the Viet Cong onto the walls.
-These actions were partly tolerated, as the club owner Anusch Samy regarded the place as an "action center", which included "the participance of the audience" and that things that were knocked over or painted by the crowd should not be restored.
+These actions were partly tolerated, as the club owner Samy regarded the place as an "action center", which included "the participance of the audience" and that things that were knocked over or painted by the crowd should not be restored.
 The premiere event featured the London soul band Robert Hirst and The Big Taste the DJ Dave Lee Travis of Radio Caroline, the Gerhard-Wilson go-go girls from Paris, psychedelic light projections and a wild "paint-in", where participants threw pounds of paint at each other.
 In the meantime, hundreds of cars of visitors around the nightclub were fined for parking illegally.
 The legendary first night in the Blow Up ended with a tear gas attack which drove the crowd to a hasty departure.